simon-ritchie/apysc/docstring_markdowns/apysc/_display/cy_interface.md

 ### `_initialize_y_if_not_initialized` method docstring

-Initialize _y attribute if this interface does not initialize it yet.
+Initialize _y attribute if this instance does not initialize it yet.

 ### `_make_snapshot` method docstring